Our accessibility statement

-Our digital learning balances engaging interactivity with accessibility.
-We create our digital learning using a bespoke Adapt theme that has been tested and confirmed to be compliant with WCAG Version 2.2 AA standard (with the exception of the non-compliances listed below).
+We have created our own learning platform and authoring tool theme that has been tested to be compliant with WCAG Version 2.1 AA standard (with the exception of the non-compliances listed at the bottom of the page).

 • zoom in up to 300% without the text spilling off the screen

-• text has adequate sizing making it easier to see
+• text has adequate sizing making it easier to read

 • interactive elements are large and easy to click/tap

-We’ve worked with accessibility-experts Zoonou who have independently tested our theme against the Web Content Accessibility Guidelines (WCAG).
+We’ve worked with accessibility-experts Zoonou who have independently tested our Adapt theme and Form LMS against the Web Content Accessibility Guidelines (WCAG).

 • Jaws